DrAShabut/AndroidDev/session-2.md

 }
 ```

 Have you spotted a new way to create events in Android?
-Can you tell the difference between the method and the method we used in the last sessions?
+Can you tell the difference between this method and the method we used in the last session?
 Which one is easier?

 Task:
 1) Validate the input inserted by the user and create a toast for each one if the input is wrong.